2 Kings 3

 Notes

 נֹקֵד ("sheep breeder") -- This word appears only here and in Amos 1:1, where it describes the prophet Amos.
 It refers not simply to a shepherd but to a breeder or dealer of livestock on a large scale.
-The tribute described is enormous -- a hundred thousand lambs and a hundred thousand rams' worth of wool annually -- indicating Moab's subjugation to Israel and the wealth of the Moabite pastoral economy.
+The tribute described is substantial -- a hundred thousand lambs and a hundred thousand rams' worth of wool annually -- indicating Moab's subjugation to Israel and the wealth of its pastoral economy.

-The Mesha Stele (Moabite Stone), discovered at Dhiban in modern Jordan in 1868, provides a remarkable extra-biblical parallel to this chapter.
+The Mesha Stele (Moabite Stone), discovered at Dhiban in modern Jordan in 1868, provides a direct parallel to this chapter.
 In it, King Mesha boasts: "I am Mesha, son of Chemosh... king of Moab...
 Omri was king of Israel, and he oppressed Moab many days, for Chemosh was angry with his land."
-Mesha credits his god Chemosh for the victory, while the biblical account credits the LORD for the initial success and leaves the final outcome ambiguous.
-The stele confirms the historicity of Moab's vassalage to Israel and its rebellion.
+Mesha credits Chemosh for the victory, while the biblical account credits the LORD for the initial success and leaves the final outcome unresolved.
+The stele confirms Moab's vassalage to Israel and its rebellion.

-The description of Elisha as the one who "used to pour water on the hands of Elijah" is a way of saying he served as Elijah's personal attendant.
-Pouring water over a master's hands for washing was a menial servant's task.
-The phrase identifies Elisha as Elijah's authorized successor and disciple -- one who had been intimately close to the great prophet.
+The description of Elisha as the one who "used to pour water on the hands of Elijah" marks him as Elijah's personal attendant -- pouring water for a master's hand-washing was a servant's task.
+The detail presents Elisha as Elijah's close disciple and authorized successor.

 Elisha's Prophecy and the Water (vv.
 13-20)